-The pavers in your patio or walkway are actually part of an interlocking system.
-This system includes a base, bedding sand, concrete pavers with sand in the joints, and an edge restraint to contain the pavers at the perimeter.
-Each of these components must be maintained properly to preserve that interlock which prevents the pavers from moving.
+The pavers in your patio or walkway are just one part of an interlocking system.
+This system includes the stone base, bedding sand, the pavers, joint sand and an edge restraint to contain the pavers at the perimeter.
+Each of these components must be maintained to preserve that interlock which prevents the pavers from moving.

 Damaged or missing edging is the cause of many problems in paver hardscapes.
-When the edging fails, the pavers move, the joints open up, and the interlock between the pavers is lost.
-Without that interlock, the pavers begin to move.
+When the edging fails, the pavers move, the joints expand and the interlock between the pavers is lost.
 Over time the pavers will continue to spread, lift, sink and shift.
 This creates places for weeds and moss to grow and can also create tripping hazards.
-Often the damage starts out in a small area and can be easily repaired.
-If the problem is not addressed the damage will quickly spread to a larger area and the repairs become more costly.
+Often the damage starts out in a small section and can be easily repaired.
+If the problem is not addressed the damage will quickly spread to a larger area and the repairs become more expensive.

 Improper installation is often the cause of edging failure.
-We often find that the stone base material did not extend out at least 6” from the edge of the pavers, or that the outside edge was not kept backfilled.
-Frequently we find that not enough spikes were installed originally.
-We also see edging that is just nailed into dirt or sand; this does not remain stable.
-Problems with edging are much more prevalent in places with harsh winters because the freeze-thaw cycles will have a tendency to lift the edging.
+It’s common to find that the stone base material did not extend at least 6” beyond the edge of the pavers.
+If the edge restraint was just nailed or spiked into dirt or sand is bound to fail.
+The edging should never be exposed, and the outside edge must be kept backfilled.
+Another problem could be that not enough spikes were installed originally to keep it secured it in place.
+Problems with edging are much more prevalent in places with harsh winters because the freeze-thaw cycles will tend to lift the edging.

 Edging can be made of plastic, aluminum, steel, wood or concrete.
 We believe that plastic is the best material since it is easier to install and will not rust or rot.
-It’s also flexible enough to allow a secure fit along curved edges.
-Concrete edging blocks are another alternative that are durable and attractive, but may be more costly to install.
+It’s also flexible enough to allow a tight fit along any curved edges.
+Concrete edging blocks are another alternative that are durable and attractive but may be more expensive to install.

-Edging is critical to the paver system… if not maintained it can ruin a beautiful walk, patio or drive.
+Edging plays a critical role in the paver system… if not maintained it can ruin a beautiful walk, patio or drive.
 Click here to find out how The Paver Savers can repair your edging as part of our comprehensive restoration process.